Last Updated on December 21, 2020

 An effective way to lift especially your vegetable consumption is to drink green smoothies and eat a raw vegetable salad on a daily basis.

-In my 52 Chef Habits Ecourse you can learn how to create sustainable clean eating habits to boost your happiness levels without investing hours in your kitchen.
+In my 52 Chef Habits Ecourse, you can learn how to create sustainable clean eating habits to boost your wellbeing without investing hours in your kitchen.
 Most of my easy clean eating recipes in the Ecourse are largely based on plant foods.

-For me, researching in the field of positive psychology and creating this blog post clearly raised my happiness level:) I hope that reading about the key to happiness will boost your positive emotions too.
+For me, researching in the field of positive psychology and creating this blog post clearly improved my mood:) I hope that reading this article will boost your positive emotions in this present moment too.

 Cultivating good habits that make you happy will not only improve your life — it may help extend it too.
-What are you waiting for, start prioritizing your happiness now.
+What are you waiting for?
+Start prioritizing your inner bliss now!